Finding primary source materials

 - Ask us!
 Send a query through email@example.com.
 Or come into the Paulson Reading Room; our staff is very knowledgeable about our collections and can show you local indexes and catalogs.

-- Search the Northwest Digital Archives, a consortium database that has finding aids (inventory lists) for several hundred archive collections across the Northwest, including the University of Oregon Special Collections and University Archives (UOSCUA).
+- Search Archives West, a consortium database that has finding aids (inventory lists) for several hundred archive collections across the Northwest, including the University of Oregon Special Collections and University Archives (UOSCUA).
 See the quicklist of online finding aids.
 To limit your search to collections at UOSCUA, simply select our name from the "Institution" drop down menu.

 - Search the ArchiveGrid, a database of archive collections across the world, including those from the University of Oregon Special Collections and University Archives.